rufiorogue/vmvm/README.md

 (Required) Disk image file.
 Can also be /dev/... file to pass through a host block device.
 (Optional) `disks` is an alias for `disk`.
 Both can be a single path spec or list of path specs.

+Supports discard (trim) requests on the blockdev, Execute `fstrim -av` on the guest to relinquish the free space.

 ### `disk_virtio`
 (Optional) for disk emulation, specify `blk` to use `virtio-blk`, `scsi` to use `virtio-scsi` or `none` to disable virtio and emulate IDE controller instead.
 Applicable only to image file based disks.